What Is the Scope of This Guideline?

 A glove box may be used with pyrophoric material if an inert environment is required.
 The lab Principal Investigator and/or designated Safety Officer are responsible for ensuring that you are trained and competent in using a glove box.

-Store pyrophoric material away from heat/flames, oxidizers and water sources.
-Keep containers closed and ensure that manufacturer’s labels and warnings remain intact.
+Store pyrophoric material away from heat/flames, oxidizers, and water sources.
+Keep containers closed and ensure that the manufacturer’s labels and warnings remain intact.
 Check the MSDS for incompatibilities when storing pyrophorics.

 - Avoid storing pyrophoric material by exits.

 - Handling emergencies involving pyrographic chemicals